WPP Interim Results 2010

 |Like-for-like2 Revenue Growth|

-1 Constant currency growth excludes the effects of currency movement
+1 Constant currency growth excludes the effects of currency movements

 2 Like-for-like growth excludes the effects of currency movements and the impact of acquisitions

-In the first half of 2009, over 26% of the Group’s revenues came from Asia Pacific, Latin America, Africa and the Middle East and Central and Eastern Europe, a similar percentage to last year and against the Group’s strategic objective of one-third.
+In the first half of 2010, almost 26% of the Group's revenues came from Asia Pacific, Latin America, Africa and the Middle East and Central and Eastern Europe, a similar percentage to last year and against the Group's strategic objective of one-third, in the next three to four years.

-Estimated net new business billings of £1.208 billion ($1.872 billion) were won in the first half of the year and the Group continues to benefit from consolidation trends in the industry, winning assignments from existing and new clients and being ranked amongst the leaders in the net new business industry tables.
+Estimated net new business billings of £2.114 billion ($3.382 billion) were won in the first half of the year (almost twice last year's comparative level) and the Group continues to benefit from consolidation trends in the industry, winning assignments from existing and new clients and being ranked the leader in all the net new business industry tables, a trend that continued into the second half of the year.

 |Communications Services Sector||Constant |